-The City already has invested more than \$1 million towards implementation of the recommendations in the 2017 budget, and in order to make a significant, ongoing investment in implementing and sustaining these programs, the City is proposing a citywide Sweetened Beverage Tax.
-The proposed tax would generate money that would be used to support this Education Action Plan, including extensive funding for Early Learning, and to increase food access for low-income communities.
-More information about the Sweetened Beverage Tax can be found at http://seattle.gov/educationactionplan.
+The City already has invested more than \$12 million towards implementation of the recommendations in the 2017 budget..., and in order toto make a significant, ongoing investment in implementing and sustaining these programs, the City is proposing a citywide Sweetened Beverage Tax.
+The proposed tax would generate money that would be used to support this Education Action Plan, as well as extensive funding for Birth to 5 programming, and to increase food access for low income communities.
+More information about the Sweetened Beverage Tax can be found at http://seattle.gov/educationactionplan.com

-It is anticipated that of the new Sweetened Beverage Tax revenue, just over \$9 million will be available annually to fund the Education Action Plan.
+It is anticipated that of the new Sweetened Beverage Tax revenue, roughly \$9.7 million will be available annually to fund the Education Action Plan.
 The plan is to grow the funding for the Education Action Plan over the first two years to ensure quality programs built on evidence-based practice and with authentic community engagement.
 In the first year, it is proposed the City would make a one-time contribution to build the endowment of the 13th Year program (all final funding will be subject to Mayor and Council budget process).
-In addition, the City will continue to collaborate with community partners to identify other opportunities to support and grow these programs.
+In addition, tThe City will continue to collaborate with community partners to identify other opportunities to support and grow these programs.

-Funding Area Grades 2017-18 SY 2018-19 SY Family Engagement and Collaboration Elementary \$ 852,840 \$ 1,958,157 Enhance Before and After School Opportunities - At Middle and High Schools Middle and High \$ - \$ 37,597 Establish and Expand School Based Mentoring Middle \$ 142,140 \$ 469,958 Reducing Disproportionality in Discipline - Build and sustain a positive school culture and climate All grades in feeder pattern \$ 509,335 \$ 1,122,676 Strategic School Investments/Innovation Schools Middle and High \$ 740,313 \$ 3,263,594
+Funding Area Grades 2017-18 SY 2018-19 SY Family Engagement and Collaboration Elementary \$ 852,840 \$ 1,958,157 Enhance Before and After School Opportunities At Middle and High Schools Middle and High \$ \$ 37,597 Establish and Expand School Based Mentoring Middle \$ 142,140 \$ 469,958 Reducing Disproportionality in Discipline Build and sustain a positive school culture and climate All grades in feeder pattern \$ 509,335 \$ 1,122,676